grezniczek/redcap_survey_auth/README.md

 - Protection-setting changes invalidate existing authorization.
 Table-authenticated sessions also recheck account suspension and password changes.
 LDAP credentials are checked at login, not on each subsequent request.

 SurveyAuth gates access to survey file routes; REDCap retains responsibility for native file handling after authorization.

+## Retired settings

+The former **Success message** (`surveyauth_successmsg`) and **Continue label** (`surveyauth_continuelabel`) settings have been removed because successful login redirects immediately.
+Their saved values are deleted when the module is enabled or changed to this version in Control Center, including values retained in disabled projects.
+Project enable also cleans up values restored or imported later.
+Cleanup is safe to repeat.

+The earlier token-to-Allow writing migration is retained: a nonempty legacy token enables metadata writing only when Allow writing has no saved value.
+Explicit choices are preserved, and the legacy token is removed.
+Rolling back does not restore deleted custom messages or tokens.